yyggrasil/voe-conosco/README.md

 ## Licença

-Este projeto está sob a licença MIT.
+Este projeto está sob nenhuma licença